ABOUT OUR PROJECT

 The term “Warmmiete” refers to the entire rent including advance payments on your estimated use of utilities.
 The landlord provides certain utilities and bills you after the end of the year according to your usage and the actual costs occurring.
 Since prices vary as do the personal habits of tenants and the weather, the warm portion of the rent is highly flexible.
 When the utility bill arrives, it is sometimes a refund but quite often you might have to pay extra (for instance after a hard winter).
 That is why housing ads only give the cold rent.
 You have to ask the landlord how much the estimated utilities are.
 But take it with a grain of salt because it is really hard to guess.
 And, sadly enough, some landlords try to lure people in with a very “optimistic” estimate of the warm rent.

-I finally have found an apartment and am about to receive my keys.
+I have finally found an apartment and am about to receive my keys.
 The landlord made an appointment for a walk-up.
 Is there anything to consider?

 Before you get the keys to your new place, you inspect it together with a representative of the landlord to verify whether the flat is in good condition and to read all the meters (for hot and cold water, heating, or electricity).
 This status is laid down in a protocol which both parties sign.
 Once you move out again, you can prove what condition the flat had been in by using this moving-in protocol.
-(Yes, you will have to return the flat in the same condition.)
+Yes, you will have to return the flat in the same condition.
 Thus, your part during the walk-up is to pay close attention and to inspect the place thoroughly.
-Should you detect any flaw or damage make sure it is noted in the protocol.
-Also write down the status of the painting and wooden floors (like whether the walls are freshly painted or just clean, whether there are small scratches or water stains already on the wooden floor or window sills, whether the place is really clean or just so-so…the word “Gebrauchsspuren” i.e. traces of usage work wonders when you move out again to prove that something was not brand new right from the beginning).
+Should you detect any flaw or damage, make sure it is noted in the protocol.
+Also write down the status of the painting and wooden floors (like whether the walls are freshly painted or just clean, whether there are small scratches or water stains already on the wooden floor or window sills, whether the place is really clean or just so-so…the word “Gebrauchsspuren” i.e. traces of usage works wonders when you move out again to prove that something was not brand new right from the beginning).
 Landlords sometimes are reluctant to note down too many things but you should insist on that.
 Landlords and managers might change and years later nobody remembers details not mentioned in the protocol.
 If you don’t speak German, take somebody with you who does.

 The landlord refuses to give me the keys because I haven’t paid the “Kaution”.
 What is that anyway and what shall I do?